Before you respond

 - daily rate (including GST)

-Providing additional information
+Requests for additional information

 We ask buyers to let sellers know if they’ve been unsuccessful, which usually happens after the buyer awards the contract.
-Unsuccessful sellers can request feedback from the buyer.
-Buyers often receive a large number of submissions for opportunities, so individual feedback can be quite limited.